gauravarya77/DNA-hinge-simulations/Init_Hinges/ini_demo/README.md

 Files:

-53b.json: 53b hinge caDNAno design
+53b.json: caDNAno design of the 53b hinge

 ini.in: initialization process input file

-relax.in: initial relaxazition process input file
+relax.in: initial relaxation process input file

-ini.sh: bash script for creating files and running simulations
+ini.sh: bash script for automating the model generation step and for carrying out the subsequent relaxation steps

 Instructions: